Information

 3

-Threat level 3 is issued when a large number of extremely severe convective events are forecast.
-Level 3 is rarely issued and implies a major severe weather outbreak is expected.
-An example is a long-lived convective windstorm (also called derecho), that brings winds in excess of 33 m/s to quite a number of places.
-Examples include the derecho that struck a large part of Germany on July 10th 2002.
+Threat level 3 is issued when there is a significant threat (probability greater than 15%) of extremely severe convective storms to occur within 40 km radius of a location.
+Level 3 is rarely issued and implies that a major severe weather outbreak is expected.
+Examples include the derecho (a thunderstorm system producing widespread extreme wind gusts) that struck a large part of Germany on July 10th 2002.
 Major tornado outbreaks also require a level 3.
-An example is the outbreak that occurred on June 25th 1967 across France, Belgium and the Netherlands.
+An example is the outbreak that occurred on June 25th 1967 across France, Belgium and the Netherlands, and the more recent case of tornadoes and large hail across Poland on August 15th 2008.

 For more information about severe storms see the research and education page.